samuelbalogh/uTIL/README.md

 `git checkout -b <branch>`
 move to another branch, and if it doesn't exist, create a new one

+`git checkout <commit hash>`
+check out a snapshot corresponding to a specific commit.
+This creates a detached head (not referring to any branch).

 ##### Add things

 `git add <file or path>`